shinenelson/CodeBlog/_posts/2020-06-14-swap-status.md

 alias swap='sudo swapoff --all && sudo swapon --all'
 ```

-And then I `time swap` to run after pretty-printing the
+And then `time swap` to run after pretty-printing the
 amount of `free` memory available.
 * print the output of `free` and then `swap` ( so that if
 if there isn't enough memory, I can kill it just in time
-before there's a memory deadlock and my machine hangs again.
+before there's a memory deadlock and my machine hangs again )
 ```sh
 alias ftswap="free --human | awk 'NR==3 { print \$3 }' && time swap"
 ```
-and then I nest-aliased `ftswap` more ( aliasception \o/ ) :
+and then I nest-aliased `ftswap` more ( alias-ception `\o/` ) :
   * _swap in_ and exit
     ```sh
     alias ftswape='ftswap && exit'
     ```
     this was my go-to alias when I needed to clean up a
-    large amount of swap ( > 3GB ) and could block my other
+    large amount of swap ( > 3GB ) which could block my other
-    things because it was running.
-So, I used to just open
+    normal activities because it was running.
+So I would just
-    up another terminal, run the alias and just forget about
+    open up another terminal, run the alias and just forget
-    it.
+    about it.
 It would run its course and `exit`.

-    before I ran this though, I'd run the first part of the
+    before I ran this though, I'd run the first part of
-    alias and confirm that it was safe to just leave it
+    `ftswap` and confirm that it was safe to just leave it
     running in the background - meaning, I would visually
     check and confirm that I'd have at least 512MB of RAM
-    even after the whole swap in completed.
-That way I could
+    even after the whole _swap in_ completed.
+That way I
-    continue working and not be bothered about the swap in
+    could continue working and not be bothered about the
-    activity happening in the background.
+    _swap in_ activity happening in the background.

     most times it was `ftswape`, but I've used `ftswap`
     directly too when the amount of available memory was
     limited and needed close monitoring.
 At those times, I'd
     have some kind of memory monitor open - `watch free
-    --human`, [`htop`], [`glances`] or [`bashtop`]. ( yes,
+    --human`, [`htop`], [`glances`] or [`bashtop`] ( yes,
-    I'm crazy enough to have all of those tools on my system.
+    I'm crazy enough to have all of those tools on my system;
     but hey, it was fun [compiling] them ).
   * _swap in_ before suspending system to disk
     ```sh
     alias ftswapsus='ftswap && systemctl suspend'
     ```
   * _swap in_ before hibernating system to disk

     `systemctl hibernate` just wouldn't hibernate to disk
     if swap was already in use.
     ```sh